 - 1. Any meeting between a parent and an individual staff member will occur privately and after school hours.
 At the meeting, the parent will present his/her grievance, IN WRITING, to the teacher.
 If this meeting does not bring about a satisfactory solution to the parent's grievance, the parent will then refer the matter to the principal. - 2.
 The parent will meet with the principal concerning said grievance.
 The principal will study the grievance and the principal will develop a possible resolution to the grievance.
 The parent will be notified by the principal within five (5) school days. - 3.
-If the parent is not satisfied with the disposition of his/her grievance by the principal, he will present the grievance, IN WRITING, to the School Board.
-The grievance will be taken up at a hearing within thirty (30) days after the receipt of the parent's appeal.
-Said hearing will not be part of the agenda of a regularly scheduled Board meeting.
-The Board will, within five (5) school days after said hearing, render its decision and their reasons therefore, IN WRITING, to the parent. - 4.
-If the parent is not satisfied with the disposition of his/her grievance by the Board of Education, he/she may present his/her grievance to the Pastor for final consideration.
-The pastor will notify the parent of his resolution, IN WRITING, within five (5) school days. - 5.
+If the parent is not satisfied with the disposition of his/her grievance by the principal, he will present the grievance, IN WRITING, to the Pastor.
+The pastor will notify the parent of his resolution, IN WRITING, within five (5) school days. - 4.
 If the parent is not satisfied with the resolution of his/her grievance by the pastor, he/ she may seek the assistance of the Superintendent of Schools for the Diocese of Norwich.